Virinco/WATS-Client-Converter-STDF/README.md

 * [About submitting data to WATS](https://virinco.zendesk.com/hc/en-us/articles/207424613)
 * [About creating custom converters](https://virinco.zendesk.com/hc/en-us/articles/207424593)

 This Converter uses [LinqToStdf](https://github.com/marklio/LinqToStdf).
 In order to compile, download both projects (LinqToStdf and Converter) from their respective pages, compile LinqToStdf in Visual Studio and add a reference to the compiled project in the Converter project.
-The STDFConverter.sln file also contains the LinqToStdf project, so you can also update the path to the new folder location there.

 ## Download